 Resources and Learning Materials:

 Another well written book is “How to grow a good maize crop“.
-It is simply written for maize farming beginners in Nigeria and the West Africa by the International Institute of Tropical Agriculture (IITA).
-The handbook is well written and covers from site selection, land preparation, seed selection, fertilizer application to storage of maize after harvesting.
+It is written for maize farming beginners in Nigeria and West Africa by the International Institute of Tropical Agriculture (IITA).
+The handbook is well written and covers from site selection to harvesting.

 You can contact us for consultation on maize and other crops farming.
 Likewise, we have abundant rich fertile land available for sale and lease at cheaper price.
 We also have enough man power to handle your farming activities.

-For the elites that want to invest in maize farming or other types of farming, you can partner with us and get good result.
+For the elites that want to invest in maize farming, plantain farming business or other types of farming, you can partner with us and get good result.
 We are so excited letting you know about maize farming and other agricultural business opportunities.

 What do you think about this maize business opportunity?
-Kindly drop your response at the comment section below.
+Drop your response at the comment section below.

-We will also appreciate you if you can share this article for your friends and families using facebook, twitter and google plus.
+Kindly share this article to your friends and families on facebook, twitter and google plus.

 We are committed to your success.